AdobeDocs/mobile-services.it-IT/help/ios/acquisition-main/t-testing-marketing-link-acquisition.md

 ---
-description: Le istruzioni seguenti ti aiutano a esplorare una campagna di acquisizione con un collegamento marketing basato sull'impronta digitale di un dispositivo.
+description: The following instructions help you roundtrip an acquisition campaign with a Marketing Link that is based on a device fingerprint.
-keywords: android; libreria; mobile; sdk
+keywords: android;libreria;mobile;sdk
-seo-description: Le istruzioni seguenti ti aiutano a esplorare una campagna di acquisizione con un collegamento marketing basato sull'impronta digitale di un dispositivo.
+seo-description: The following instructions help you roundtrip an acquisition campaign with a Marketing Link that is based on a device fingerprint.
-seo-title: Test acquisizione collegamento marketing
+seo-title: Testing Marketing Link acquisition
-solution: Marketing Cloud, Analytics
+solution: Marketing Cloud,Analytics
-title: Test acquisizione collegamento marketing
+title: Verifica dell’acquisizione da collegamento marketing
 topic: Sviluppatore e implementazione
-uuid: 69503 e 01-182 d -44 c 6-b 0 fb-e 1 c 012 ffa 3 bd
+uuid: 69503e01-182d-44c6-b0fb-e1c012ffa3bd
 translation-type: tm+mt
 source-git-commit: 54150c39325070f37f8e1612204a745d81551ea7